MiDataInt/mdi/docs/commands/management.md

 <executes 'myPipeline do' on myData.yml, overriding option '--my-option'>
 ```

-However, the nature of HPC pipelines means you will probably
+However, more likely you will want to submit work
-want to use the utility to submit work to your cluster server's job scheduler, e.g.:
+to your cluster server's job scheduler, e.g.:

 ```bash
 mdi submit myData.yml --my-option 22